BluePearl Specialty and Emergency Pet Hospital: Significant events

 On October 21, 2013, doctors from the firm saved the life of Eddie, a 5-year-old Belgian Shepherd Dog (Malinois) assigned to the U.S. Air Force's 6th Security Forces Squadron at MacDill Air Force Base when he presented at BluePearl Veterinary Partners in Tampa, Fla. with signs related to heatstroke.
 The dog, an Air Force K-9 trained to detect improvised explosive devices, is credited with saving the lives of several service members in Afghanistan when he detected an IED.

+In 2017, an Instagram celebrity dog named Chloe died while in the care of Blue Pearl's New York hospital.
+Her death was attributed to a medical error and made headlines across the country.

+Blue Pearl has been fined by the government for workplace safety violations in Washington state.
+They have also been fined for violating the Family and Medical Leave Act in Virginia.

 Partnerships

 In 2011, the firm partnered with the U.S. Army to provide Army veterinarians and technicians preparing to deploy to areas of conflict with hands-on emergency veterinary experiences at the firm's hospitals.
 The program is a nine-day schedule where the soldiers experience first-hand medical veterinary emergencies.

 Awards and recognition

-In 2009, Dr. Neil Shaw was featured in People Magazine as a hometown hero in the issue titled, "Hero in Hard Times."
+In 2009, Dr. Neil Shaw was featured in People as a hometown hero in the issue titled, "Hero in Hard Times."

 In 2010, Darryl Shaw, CEO and Neil Shaw, Chief Medical Officer, received the Ernst & Young Florida Entrepreneur of the Year Award for the services category.

 In August 2012, BluePearl Veterinary Partners was 1,695 on the 2012 Inc. 5000, a list of the 5,000 fastest growing businesses in the U.S. according to Inc. (magazine).
 BluePearl was also recognized as the 16th fastest growing company in Tampa for 2012 by Inc. (magazine).

 In December 2012, BluePearl Veterinary Partners was ranked #36 out of the top 100 job creators in the U.S. according to Inc. Magazine's Hire Power Awards.